Fright Night: Documentary film

-Sequels
+Sequels and adaptations

 After the critical and financial success of Fright Night, producer Herb Jaffe retained the screen rights to the characters and pushed for a sequel to be made.
+The resulting film, Fright Night Part 2, was released in December 1988.

 Although he was unhappy that the budget was drastically slashed, Holland was interested, but Sarandon and he were both tied up making Child's Play, and could not commit to the film, though director Tommy Lee Wallace sought out Holland for advice and Sarandon visited the set while they were shooting.
 Stephen Geoffreys was approached to reprise the role of Evil Ed, but he did not like the script and he was offered the lead in 976-EVIL, which was scheduled to shoot at the same time, so he opted to take that part, instead.
 Bearse read an early draft of the script that included the Amy character, but she was busy with her TV series Married... with Children, so a new girlfriend (portrayed by Traci Lind) was written for Charley Brewster.
 In the end, only Ragsdale and McDowall reprised their roles, and a new set of villains was devised.